QR Code vs NFC Tag

 The QR Code vs NFC Tag conversation has been discussed in depth for people to choose a side.
 The choice comes down to application and objectives.
 Each technology has their own advantages and limits.
 These are worth considering to maximise bang for your dollars spent.

 In my opinion, QR code and NFC tags have their own domain so it’s not a really a “QR Code vs NFC Tag” discussion.
-Rather, which is better for a specific application, purpose and objectives.
+Rather, which is better for a specific objective or application.

 Advantages and Limits

 Knowing the advantages and limits of each technology will guide you to which is more useful.
-Paying attention to your purpose also helps in deciding.
 Below are key advantages and limits from my experience.

 - Cheaper to deploy on a mass scale.
 One code can be printed on a production run such as print media.